gentrimcanolli/spitali_im/README.md

 # Spitali im
 *‘Spitali im’* is a mobile application build with Dart and Flutter that is used for hospital management.
 The app uses Firebase for backend services to store and retrieve data.
 ## Design and Documentation
-Desing can be found in the *mockups* directory, and documentation can be found in the *documents* directory.
+Design can be found in the *mockups* directory, and documentation can be found in the *documents* directory.

 ## Features
 -	User login and registration